jconorgrogan/Informational-Constructivism/README.md

 4.  **Every Blueprint Has a "Price" Based on Simplicity & Construction:**
     *   Blueprints needing short, simple recipes are "cheaper."
-    *   Blueprints that can be assembled in fewer, clear ways from basic building blocks also have a lower "structural price."
+    *   Blueprints that can be assembled in fewer, clear ways from basic building blocks (factoring out symmetries, more distinct recipes imply higher ambiguity and thus higher "structural price") also have a lower combined "structural price."
     *   The total "price" combines these aspects.

 5.  **"Cheaper" Blueprints are Overwhelmingly More Common:**
     *   In the vast collection of all possible blueprints, the low-price ones are statistically far more numerous.

 6.  **"Observer-like" Patterns are Common Types of Low-Price, Complex Blueprints:**
     *   Among these common blueprints, some are complex enough to contain information about themselves and their surroundings.
-These "observer-like" blueprints must also be low-price to be common.
+These "observer-like" blueprints must also be low-price to be common, often achieved because self-reference can lower descriptive cost.

 7.  **The "Feeling of Time Passing" Comes from an Observer's Fixed, Ordered Internal Design:**
     *   These observer-like blueprints have an efficient, built-in sequence for how their internal information is arranged.
-    *   What feels like "time flowing" is akin to awareness moving step-by-step through this pre-existing, ordered internal design.
+    *   What feels like "time flowing" is akin to awareness moving step-by-step through this pre-existing, ordered internal design (the "movie" is on the "reel").
     *   Time seems to go one way because information is often summarized along this internal sequence, which is hard to perfectly reverse.

 8.  **Logic, Math, and "Laws of Nature" are the "Cheapest" Ways to Organize Information within Observers:**